ga4gh-rnaseq/schema/rnaget.md

 `GET /studies/<id>`

 The primary method for accessing specific study data.
-The reponse is the specified project in JSON format unless an alternative formatting supported by the server is requested.
+The reponse is the specified study in JSON format unless an alternative formatting supported by the server is requested.

 ##### Default encoding
 Unless negotiated with the client and allowed by the server, the default encoding for this method is: